Planning Board — May 26, 2026

 Topics discussed

-The board reviewed and approved the minutes from the May 11, 2026, meeting.
+The board reviewed and approved the minutes from the previous meeting held on May 11, 2026.

-Public hearing and deliberation regarding a conditional use permit for a 0.814 megawatt AC ground-mounted solar array located at the intersection of River Road and Calvert Hill Road (Tax Map 186, Lot 18).
+A public hearing regarding a request for a conditional use permit for a 0.814 MW AC ground-mounted solar array at the intersection of River Road and Calvert Hill.

-The board discussed filling the vacant third commissioner seat for the RPC and proposed appointing Gina Gavin; the board moved to recommend her to the City Council.
+The board discussed filling the vacant third commissioner seat for the RPC and voted to recommend a candidate.

-A discussion regarding the impact of large-scale solar arrays on available land for industrial and agricultural use, and how to balance solar energy with other development needs.
+A discussion regarding the impact of large-scale solar arrays on industrial and agricultural land availability.

 Controversy & dissent